bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/implementation.md

 ---
 title: "Implementation"
 weight: 450
-# bookFlatSection: false
-# bookToc: true
-# bookHidden: false
-# bookCollapseSection: false
-# bookComments: false
-# bookSearchExclude: false
+description: "Implementation is a library to work with supported protocols. `go-asyncapi` contains implementations for all supported protocols based on popular libraries"
 ---

 # Implementation

-Implementation is a concrete library to work with a particular protocol. `go-asyncapi` has the set of predefined implementations for all supported protocols, that can be chosen by cli flags, but you can also implement your own.
+Implementation is a concrete library wrapper to work with a particular protocol. `go-asyncapi` contains implementations for all supported protocols, that are based on most popular libraries.
+They can be chosen by cli flags, but you can also implement your own implementation.

 The generated implementation code is put by default to `impl` package in target directory.